“Remember, if Concierge Medicine is about super-servanthood, the [business] model has NOTHING to apologize for, period.” ~Patient Perspective, 2022

 They said in their own way … ‘I Want to Create A Closer Bond With Each Patient.’

-Today, 7 out of every 10 Patients we surveyed out of more than 1,000 responses said they have lost faith in their Doctor.
+Today, with nearly 8 out of every 10 Patients we surveyed out of more than 2,000 responses said they have lost faith in their Doctor.
 Not only that, but we found they want a Doctor that they can ‘Know, Like and Trust.’

-Our healthcare marketplace and care delivery environments today are not set up to create these tight bonds between Doctor and Patient.
+Our healthcare marketplace and primary care and family medicine environments today are not set up to create these bonds between Doctor and Patient.

-As we move into the weekend, be encouraged that there are Doctors out there, like you who are reading this … who share the same vision of how healthcare should be and could be delivered, as you do!
+As you and I move into the weekend, please be encouraged that there are Doctors out there, like you, who are reading this … who share the same vision of how healthcare should be and could be delivered, as you do!

 This doesn’t mean the hard stuff can’t be fun.

-Of the multiple Concierge Physicians I speak with each week directly, I know most, are having a lot more fun than they did the year before and the year before.
-Are you???!!!
+Of the countless Concierge Physicians we speak to and meet with each year, we know most, are having a lot more fun than they did the year before and the year before.

-Finally, I’ll leave you with this … Great business people and I’d now argue, great doctors know that “you just need to be a superstar in your own backyard …” and you accomplish that by focusing on your strengths and finding people who want to come along for the ride.
+Great business people and I’d now argue, great doctors know that “you just need to be a superstar in your own backyard …” and you accomplish that by focusing on your strengths and finding people who want to come along for the ride.
 Bear in mind though, not everyone will want to join you along the journey.
 If too many people do … that’s actually, when you raise the fare and see who still believes in your mission and wants to come along for the ride!

-More good things are in store for Concierge Medicine and for you in the next year!
+More good things are in store for Concierge Medicine and for you in the weeks and months ahead!